Women’s &

 Thermal ablation devices

-Removes the requirement for cold-chain storage and represents an effective alternative to the most used medicine for preventing and treating severe bleeding in childbirth.
+A heat-stable alternative to oxytocin, the most used medicine for preventing life-threatening bleeding in childbirth.

 Tranexamic acid